kbeadl/kbeadl.github.io/_pages/about.md

   - /about.html
 ---

-I am a third year Computer Science Ph.D. candidate at the [UCL Cybersecurity Centre for Doctoral Training](https://www.ucl.ac.uk/cybersecurity-cdt/).
+I am a final year Computer Science Ph.D. candidate at the [UCL Cybersecurity Centre for Doctoral Training](https://www.ucl.ac.uk/cybersecurity-cdt/).

 My research broadly focuses on privacy, online safety, and human-computer interaction.
 I take an interdisciplinary approach in:
 - Scrutinizing the surveillance possibilities of digital services and emerging technologies